 With effect from 1 January 2018, the Company has renewed the arrangements with certain amendments in the original agreements.
 The agreements are entered for an initial period of six months (renewed every six months) for 3 years.
 Upon renewal the premium rate, insurance charges and profit share may be reviewed for any subsequent renewal period.
 As a result of this arrangement, the Company does not retain any insurance risk.
-During the period ended 31 March 2019, the Company renewed the arrangements with certain amendments in the original agreements with respect to premium rate, insurance charges and profit share.
+During the six-month period ended 30 June 2019, the Company renewed the arrangements with certain amendments in the original agreements with respect to premium rate, insurance charges and profit share.